Siralim Game Cover

 • “There is some flavor text, often cynical and snarky, but nothing like a proper story, themes, or a well-developed setting.”

-• “The story is basically non-existent, so you will be disappointed if you are looking for some interesting plot or even your basic run-of-the-mill fantasy story.”
+• “Story is basically non-existent so you will be disappointed if you are looking for some interesting plot or even your basic run-of-the-mill fantasy story.”

 The gameplay of Siralim is characterized by its deep mechanics and extensive customization options, appealing primarily to players who enjoy complex systems and grinding.
-While the game offers a wealth of content and procedural generation, it can feel repetitive and overwhelming, especially for those seeking a narrative-driven experience.
-Overall, it excels in providing a satisfying gameplay loop for fans of turn-based RPGs, despite its simplistic graphics and lack of story.
+While it offers a vast amount of content and procedural generation, many players find the experience repetitive and overwhelming due to the lack of narrative and direction.
+Overall, it is a game that prioritizes gameplay over presentation, making it a niche choice for those who appreciate intricate mechanics in turn-based RPGs.

 • “The game feels like it has Disgaea levels of content (near infinite), and the gameplay loop is ridiculously satisfying.”